Fixed-Time State Transfer via Pontryagin Extremals: Setup and Preliminaries

-Construction method of reachable sets of Dubins car dynamics, i.e., $\mathcal{G}(f_{2D}, t_f, \boldsymbol{\chi}_{2D, i})$, has been been studied in numerous works~(\cite{wong1974,cockayne1975,patsko2003,Berdyshev2006,patsko2022}).
-The major conclusion that will be utilized throughout this paper is as follows.
-(We note that~\cite{patsko2003} provides additional necessary conditions, but we only leverage the following result for simplicity.) \begin{prop} (\cite{patsko2003}) Any boundary point of $\mathcal{G}(f_{2D}, t, \boldsymbol{\chi}_{2D, i})$ can be reached by the curves belonging to one of the following classes: CSC, CCC, and their subsegments. \end{prop} The proof is done by first constructing $E(f_{2D}, t, \boldsymbol{\chi}_{2D, i})$ through solving Eqs.~\eqref{eq:thm1-1} and~\eqref{eq:thm1-2}, and then identifying some family of extremals such that their endpoints lie interior to the reachable set.
+The state variables $x$ and $y$ represent the geometric coordinates in $\mathbb{R}^2$ and $\gamma \in \mathbb{R}$ represents the heading angle.
+Without loss of generality, we assume unit speed, unit curvature bound, and zero initial state denoted as $\boldsymbol{\chi}_{2D, i} := \boldsymbol{\chi}_{2D}(0) = (0, 0, 0)$.
+The desired terminal state is represented as $\boldsymbol{\chi}_{2D, f} \in \mathbb{R}^3$.
+Since the signed curvature equals to $u$ wherever defined, the control restraint set is defined as $\Omega = [-1, 1]$.
+The major conclusion on reachable sets of Dubins car that will be utilized throughout this paper is as follows.
+We note that~\cite{patsko2003} provides additional necessary conditions, but we only leverage the following result for simplicity. \begin{prop} (\cite{patsko2003}) Any boundary point of $\mathcal{G}(f_{2D}, t, \boldsymbol{\chi}_{2D, i})$ can be reached by the curves belonging to one of the following classes: CSC, CCC, and their subsegments. \end{prop} The proof is done by first constructing $E(f_{2D}, t, \boldsymbol{\chi}_{2D, i})$ through solving Eqs.~\eqref{eq:thm1-1} and~\eqref{eq:thm1-2}, and then identifying some family of extremals such that their endpoints lie interior to the reachable set.
 Since certain extremals are neglected during this process, and that we omit some necessary conditions of extremals in Proposition~\ref{prop:Dubins2D}, it is important to note that there is no inclusion relationship between the set of CSC and CCC curves and $S(f_{2D}, t, \boldsymbol{\chi}_{2D, i})$.
-For complete description of the structures of extremals, readers are referred to~\cite{patsko2003}.